Test FAQ

 • As the SAT subject score does not evaluate your production skills, we DO NOT ACCEPT any other Korean language test scores (i.e. TOPIK or SAT Subject Test) as proof of language proficiency.
 However, if your SAT Subject score is over 700, you have the option to take the writing and speaking tests only.
 You need to send the proof of your score to Ms. Haewon Cho at haewcho@sas.upenn.edu.

-Q7: What is the format of the Placement and Proficiency Tests and how can I prepare for the test?
+Q7: What is the format of the placement test and how can I prepare for the test?

-• The Proficiency Test consists of three parts: A multiple-choice test (vocabulary, grammar, and reading) on Canvas, an oral interview on Zoom, and a writing test on Zoom.
+• The Test consists of three parts: A multiple-choice test (vocabulary, grammar, and reading) on Qualtrics, an oral interview on Zoom or in person, and a writing test in person.

 • The test is designed to evaluate your language proficiency, so you do not need to prepare for the test.
 Thus, an example test is not provided.

 Q8.
-Should I sign up to take the Proficiency or Placement Tests?
+Should I sign up to take the placement test?

 • Please see the Test Guidelines for important dates and detailed sign-up procedures.

-• Effective August 2021: You need to take the Proficiency Test to prove your language proficiency.
+• Effective August 2021: You need to take the placement Test to prove your language proficiency.

-Q11.
-I passed the Korean Proficiency Test.
+Q10.
+I passed the Korean placement test.
 What should I do?

 • Your test result will be sent to the College.
 Please allow 4-8 weeks to process.